ibm-cloud-docs/containers/cli-changelog.md

 ## Version v1.0.732
 {: #cli-01732}

-- Adds network plug-in details to the output of the `cluster get` commamnd.
+- Adds network plug-in details to the output of the `cluster get` command.
 - Includes general refactoring and improvements.
 - Updates the help text.